 Our easy pot stickers recipe makes crispy Chinese fried dumplings with homemade wrappers and a savoury ground chicken and vegetable filling.
 First fried until crunchy then quickly steamed in the wok, they’re super-easy to make – can’t beat homemade – and also versatile: fill them with minced pork and vegetables or just vegetables.
 Fry them one side or both, even skip the steaming.

-This easy chicken pot stickers recipe for Chinese dumplings filled with savoury chicken mince and vegetables makes a dumpling that is first fried then steamed to make a dumpling that is both delightfully crunchy and has a moist flavourful filling.
+One of my favourite dumpling recipes, this easy pot stickers recipe for Chinese dumplings filled with savoury chicken mince and vegetables makes a crispy filled dumpling that is first fried then steamed to make a dumpling that is both delightfully crunchy and has a flavourful filling.

 The homemade wrappers are a cinch to prepare and it’s hard to beat homemade dough when it comes to pot stickers – or any Chinese dumplings, or any dumplings, for that matter – however, you could use store-bought wrappers if you’re short on time.